juliangould/SitcomSounds/README.md

 To make this work, you'll need some hardware.
 Here's what you'll need, as well as the specific ones I bought:
 + A [reed switch](https://www.amazon.com/dp/B089P28K5V?ref=ppx_yo2ov_dt_b_fed_asin_title).
 This is nothing more than a small magnetic current detector.
 When a magnet is near the end of the read switch, the circuit opens and no electric current can flow through.
 But when no magnet is nearby, the circuit is closed;
 + A [serial USB with wires](https://www.amazon.com/dp/B00LODGRV8?ref=ppx_yo2ov_dt_b_fed_asin_title).
 This little USB plugin basically exposes the internal connections of a USB port.
 That's not exactly right, but close enough.
 There are five pins, labeled "3V3", "TXD", "RXD", "GND", and "+5V".
 You don't need to know what those mean, but just know that the "TXD" pin transmits data out from the port, and the "RXD" pin receives data into the port;
-+ A spare laptop to run it on
++ A spare Unix laptop to run it on.
+Unfortunately, this code is currently Unix only;
 + (Optional) USB extender, external speakers, subwoofer, gold audio cables, etc.

 ### Setting up the hardware